This post may contain affiliate links. Please see our disclosure policy.

 Tomato Pepper Salsa – Canadian Living Test Kitchen

-Tomato and Green Chili Salsa – from the National Center for Food Preservation.
+Tomato and Green Chili Salsa – from the National Center for Home Food Preservation.

-Salsa Ranchera (Roasted Tomato Jalapeno Salsa) – This one is amazing and one of the least acidic-tasting types of home-canned salsa.
+Salsa Ranchera (Roasted Tomato Jalapeño Salsa) – This one is excellent, and it’s among the less acidic-tasting home-canned salsas.
 It’s from the All New Ball Book of Canning and Preserving.

-Roasted Tomato Chipotle Salsa – With a combination or roasted tomatoes and smokey chipotle, you get a nice well rounded flavor in this salsa.
+Roasted Tomato Chipotle Salsa – With a combination of roasted tomatoes and smoky chipotle, you get a nice, well-rounded flavor in this salsa.
 From the Ball Canning website.

 Salsa Roja (Roasted Tomato Ancho Chili Salsa) – Using dried chilis, this recipe is originally made with Ancho Chilis, but you can use any dried chilis in their place.
 (From the All New Ball Book of Canning and Preserving)